jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 (11) Any objection filed under section 23 may be withdrawn by the objector at any time before the court makes its report and findings under this section.
 (12) Where the objection is withdrawn by the objector pursuant to subsection (11), the court shall not be obliged to make a report and findings under this section.
 (13) The Environment Court may award such costs as it considers just either in favour of or against the objector, the Crown, or the local authority.
-(14) Subject to clauses 79 to 88 of Schedule 13 of the Natural and Built Environment Act 2023, no appeal shall lie from any report or recommendation of the Environment Court under this section.
+(14) Subject to sections 299 and 308 of the Resource Management Act 1991, no appeal shall lie from any report or recommendation of the Environment Court under this section.

 ### 25 Environment Judge may conduct inquiry alone by agreement
 An Environment Judge or alternate Environment Judge, sitting alone or with any other member of the court shall, if both the Minister or local authority and the objector agree, have jurisdiction to conduct the inquiry under section 24 and to report on the inquiry and make recommendations in respect of it.